Alfa Romeo C42: Competition and development history

 The car proved to immediately be more competitive than its predecessors, as the team took a double-points on the car's debut in Bahrain.
 The result of P6 (Bottas) was the team's highest finish in a race since 2019.
 The strong start was followed by subsequent points finishes for Bottas in Australia, Imola, Miami, Spain, and Monaco, and then another double-points finish in Canada.
 This was aided by a substantial upgrade to the C42 at the Emilia Romagna Grand Prix.
-The upgrade features a new floor edge and strake design as well as a new sidepods that merge with the floor.
+The upgrade featured a new floor edge and strake design as well as new sidepods that merged with the floor.
 Changes were also made to the rear brake ducts.

 The car did suffer from reliability issues, both in testing and at the races, with Bottas retiring in Saudi Arabia while running in the points, as well Zhou retiring with mechanical problems in Miami, Spain, and Baku.
 Even when the car did not retire from races, the team was often forced to miss portions of practice due to reliability problems, which often put the team on the back foot in terms of preparation for qualifying and/or the race.
-The car suffered a distinct loss in competitiveness relative to the field, as the car only picked up one points finish after Canada, courtesy of Zhou's P10 finish at Monza.
-Aston Martin would later catch up to and finish with the same amount of points as Alfa Romeo in the constructors' championship, but ultimately finished P7 and Alfa Romeo claimed P6 for the first time since 2012 (when the team was competing as Sauber) thanks to the tiebreaker - Bottas' P5 finish at Imola.
+The car suffered a distinct loss in competitiveness relative to the field, as the car only picked up three points finishes after Canada, courtesy of Zhou's P10 finish at Monza, as well as Bottas' point finishes at Mexico and Brazil.
+Aston Martin would later catch up to and finish with the same number of points as Alfa Romeo in the constructors' championship, but ultimately finished P7 and Alfa Romeo claimed P6 for the first time since 2012 (when the team was competing as Sauber) thanks to the tiebreaker – Bottas' P5 finish at Imola.